 Kansas FFA Convention

-In June nearly 1,800 FFA members and guests from across the state come together to participate in general sessions, competitive events, leadership workshops, service activities and meet with industry leaders at the Opportunity Fair.
+In June over 2,000 FFA members and guests from across the state come together to participate in general sessions, competitive events, leadership workshops, service activities and meet with industry leaders at the Opportunity Fair.
 The three-day event, held on the Kansas State University campus, showcases the success of our chapters and FFA members, inspires with keynote speakers, and entertains as top talent comes together for the Kansas FFA Band and Chorus.

 The Kansas FFA Foundation, through its generous partners, is proud to support many aspects of the Kansas FFA Convention.
 As supporters of the Kansas FFA, your help is also appreciated, rather it be through volunteering to judge an event or helping to financially support the Convention programming.
 To learn how you can help us continue the tradition of holding a professional, top-notch Convention contact the Kansas FFA Foundation.
 Various support levels are available, including title sponsorships.

 Educator Professional Development

 The Kansas FFA Foundation, understanding the importance of strong and well-prepared educators in our classrooms, is ever-expanding its support for our agricultural educators.
 Through the generosity of our donors, we are proud to be the main supporter of the Beginning Educator Support Team (BEST), providing mentoring, coaching, training, and availability to best practices for agriculture educators in their first years of teaching.
 The Foundation also supports the State FFA Advisor, KAAE, and provides scholarships to educators for professional development and certification in the CASE Curriculum.